-Note that these steps each read data from data/ and output to results/.
+These steps each read data from data/ and output to results/.
 It is good practice to keep the input and outputs of a workflow separate to avoid accidently modifying the original data, which is considered immutable.

-5.7.7 Building a paper using LaTeX
+5.7.7 Building a LaTeX paper